SnakieJakie/TokyoSonicRips/README.md

 Yes!
 Go ahead.
 Do anything with these models.
 (Well, maybe not everything.
 You know what I mean.)

 ### "Do I credit you if I use these rips?"
 Nope!
 They're not my models after all.
-All I ask is if you make something cool with these models, be sure to send me it
+All I ask is if you make something cool with these models, be sure to send it to me so I can look at it.
+(Well, not anything NSFW please.)

 ### "Github is weird to work with.
 Can I reupload them to the Models Resources (Or another similar site)?"
 I was going to do that but I got too lazy.
 So, go ahead.